iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.0.16.005_01/report.md

 > the process was very slow<br> :date: __2019-06-30 18:50:29__

 > Sometimes it's good, sometimes not.
 Just depends on why your needing to do it.
 I have insurance and says 200 before insurance Not SURE WHAT THAT MEANS AS THIS IS SUPPOSED TO BE 100%covered.<br> :date: __2018-10-12 22:26:12__

-> Lots of connection issues - had to reconnect with the provider 3 times before we could finish our visit<br> :date: __2018-05-26 17:22:36__